» Please see the Schedule of Classes for the current semester’s offerings.

-FIN 3510 Futures and Options-Comprehensive overview of options and futures and other derivative assets.
+FIN 3510 Options and Futures-Comprehensive overview of options and futures and other derivative assets.
 The market microstructure for derivatives and its evolution, trading applications; exchange operations.
 Trading mechanics, hedging and speculation, price forecasting, testing and optimizing trading systems, performance spreading, and option pricing theory.
 Students implement futures pricing, hedging, and valuation using simulation and real-time, Web-based database resources.
 Prerequisite: (FIN 1408 or 2505) required; IDS 1456 recommended

 FIN 3604 International Finance and Accounting (Cross-listed with ACC 3604) - Analysis of special topics in international finance, including international capital flows, international accounting, theories of foreign exchange-rate determinations, Eurocurrency and Eurobond markets, and integration of multinational markets.
 Prerequisite: ACC 1002, FIN 1001